SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 # Set up laptop ("client") network config
 source network_ros_client.sh <ROBOT_IP> <LAPTOP_IP>
 # Launch ROS nodes, enable/disable receding_horizon
-roslaunch lab2 ilqr_truck.launch receding_horizon=false
+roslaunch racecar_planner ilqr_truck.launch receding_horizon:=true
 ```
+**Reminder:** To find all available ROS packages (since package names do not always align with launch files or labs), run `rospack list | grep /path/to/ECE346/`.
+Note `ros_base` needs to be activated to recognize `rospack` and the `setup.bash` file needs to be sourced to locate relevant packages.

 ![Update dynamic reconfigure parameters using RQT](assets/dyn_reconfig.png)

 ***Figure 5**: Update dynamic reconfigure parameters using RQT*

 ## Updating Parameters Using Dynamic Reconfigure
-Due to hardware limitations, you might find it necessary to tune the direction and center point of the steering control, as well as the latency composition value to improve the performance of your plsanner on the robot.
+Due to hardware limitations, you might find it necessary to tune the direction and center point of the steering control, as well as the latency composition value to improve the performance of your planner on the robot.
 Instead of passing those values as ROS parameters, and setting them by re-launching, we can use **ROS Dynamic Reconfigure** to adjust them on the fly.
 Detailed tutorials on Dynamic Reconfigure can be found [here](http://wiki.ros.org/dynamic_reconfigure/Tutorials).
 You can adjust those parameters using RQT as shown in **Figure 5**.

 ### Task 4: Demonstrating ILQR Planner on Robot
-Finally, test your planner on the mini-truck robot and **demonstrate its performance with a lab TA**.
+Finally, test your planner on the mini truck and **demonstrate its performance with a lab TA**.